yaniker/yaniker/README.md

 Having been on an Army Grant, I was not active here until recently.
 I am releasing some of the methods I have used now as I get the chance.

 **About me**
-I’m a Generative AI Research Engineer at FAMU-FSU College of Engineering.
+I’m a Generative AI Researcher (Faculty Appointment) at FAMU-FSU College of Engineering.
 I enjoy solving real life problems.
+I deeply care for trustworthiness, uncertainty, and safety of predictive systems.

 **To Connect**
 📧 erimyanik@gmail.com